William St Lawrence, 12th Baron Howth: Biography

 He was appointed Custos Rotulorum for Dublin in 1661, and sat in the Irish House of Lords on several committees, including the Committee for Grievances.
 In 1665 he is found acting in a judicial capacity at the general sessions in Kilmainham.
 He was also on good terms with Ormond's successor as Lord Lieutenant of Ireland, John Robartes, 1st Earl of Radnor, and entertained him at Howth Castle in 1669.

 In 1671 he fell ill, and died in June.
 His last will, dated 14 May 1671, contains evidence of his wide circle of gifted friends including Thomas Butler, 6th Earl of Ossory (whom he appointed his children's guardian), John Keating, the future Lord Chief Justice of Ireland, and the leading physician Nicholas Henshaw.
 He was buried, by his own direction, in a new vault in St. Mary's Church, Howth.

+Personal life

 He married his cousin Elizabeth St Lawrence, widow of Colonel Fitzwilliam.
 Their children were: